-WHERE: Hosted online through Zoom – registration details TBA
+WHERE: Hosted online through Zoom – register now

 HOW: Free & Open to the Public

 CENTER highlights excellence and innovative contributions to the field each year with the annual Awards and Project Grants.
 The selected lens-based artists receive financial support and publishing and exhibiting opportunities made possible by Analog Forever Magazine, Catalyst: Interviews, LENSCRATCH, Strange Fire Collective, and the Turchin Center for the Visual Arts.

 Join us in October as each artist will share an intimate view of their project covering today’s most critical issues – mental health, systemic racism, climate change, depleting resources, and the rare and incurable, among other topics – followed by a moderated discussion with Moderator Holly Stuart Hughes, Independent Editor, Writer, and Grant Consultant.